alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

     What would you expect to happen instead if there were no bug?
     * Any workarounds/fixes you have found

-## Section 2: Overview of the Turing DSG IT set-up
+## Section 2: Overview of the Turing DSG IT setup

 To maintain security of the data and challenge insights we are legally required to work on some of the challenges within in the data safe haven hosted by the Turing Institute.
 Each challenge data set has a data governance and security tier which may impose restrictions on the analysis environment.